 Wi-Fi: Partial bandwidth and always Half-Duplex.
-Data moves using a portion of a band (spectrum), known as a channel, in one direction at a time.
+Data moves using a portion of a band (spectrum), called a channel, in one direction at a time.
 You can think of Wi-Fi as the walkie-talkie in voice communication.

 Wired: Full bandwidth and (generally) Full-Duplex.
 Data travel using the entire cable's bandwidth and in both ways simultaneously.
 That's similar to a phone call in voice communication.

-While Wi-Fi is super-convenient, it's only relevant when sitting on top of reliable and fast wired connections.
+While Wi-Fi is super-convenient, it's only relevant when operating on top of a reliable and fast wired connection.

 But we can't always connect via wires.
 We need Wi-Fi for our mobile devices, bringing us to the first Tri-band content: The additional 5GHz band.